LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Measuring-Quality-of-Grammars.md

   </video>
 </figure>

-The movie below shows how LudoScope Lite generates the tile map of this level.
+The movie below shows how LudoScope Lite generates the tile map that conforms to each of the properties on the right.

 <figure class="video_container">
   <video controls="true" allowfullscreen="true" width="100%">